Solar Power Experiences & Advancements (first published in the April 2021 Equiery)

 • Solar power manufacturers have introduced solar roofing tiles to replace more cumbersome solar panels.

 We decided that with so many changes in the solar marketplace, it was time to send out a new survey.
+Now there are so many types of solar power, from battery-powered (using solar panel batteries) to generators, it’s important to find out what is most efficient.
 This time, we asked readers about reliability, costs, energy production, energy storage, and more.
 We also asked readers who don’t have solar power to tell us why not.

 Solar Placement & Packages